 6) Credit Cards

 The main service providers that help key industries are:

-a) Mobile telecoms operators in providing
+a) Mobile telecommunication operators providing:

-1) Unstructured Supplementary Service Data Services
+1) Unstructured Supplementary Service Data services

 2) Data Services